 Execution beyond the physical traits

 Allgeier’s blend of athleticism and size is extremely valuable, but he provides utility beyond his physical traits.
 Allgeier has above-average vision, and he can identify cutback lanes and shoot through them with burst.
 The BYU product’s initial vision is his strongest.
 He’s decisive when he sees a hole to attack, and he attacks space with energy.
-Additionally, Allgeier possesses the long speed to prolong opportunities.

 The BYU RB has shown he can adjust his stride lengths based on how much space he has.
 To that end, he can effectively manipulate space and negate tackling angles on the fly.
 Meanwhile, in short-yardage situations, Allgeier shows off tangible second effort against resistance.
 He absolutely plays to his size when coming downhill.